Teksta versija

 (5) The landowner has the right to demand compensation of losses if they are caused due to the use of a section of subterranean depths of national significance.
 Without prejudice to the landowner's right to demand compensation of losses caused to it according to the procedures provided in laws, the Cabinet can provide procedures for determining the amount of compensation for losses and payment of the compensation.

-(6) The user of subterranean depths shall inform the landowner of the results of geological exploration or prospection of mineral resources of a section of subterranean depths of national significance.
-The Cabinet shall determine the content and amount of information to be provided, as well as the procedures by which the landowner shall be informed of the results of geological exploration or prospection of mineral resources.
+(6) The user of subterranean depths shall inform the landowner of the results of geological exploration of a section of subterranean depths of national significance.
+The Cabinet shall determine the content and amount of information to be provided, and also the procedures by which the landowner shall be informed of the results of geological exploration.

 Section 12.2 Conditions for Extraction of Rocks of the Crystalline Bedrock in a Section of Subterranean Depths of National Significance